 The Town Hall is being strengthened to 100 per cent of the New Building Standard and significantly refurbished, ensuring it is a modern, world-class facility that can be enjoyed for many years to come.
-We have identified opportunities to bring the Town Hall up to modern standards, and to future-proof the building, as construction has progressed.
+We have identified opportunities to bring the Town Hall up to modern standards as construction has progressed, while retaining its unique heritage features.

 In May 2018, the Council approved $152.2 million in funding for the Town Hall plus the purpose-built CSO facility.
 On 19 December 2019, it approved additional funding of up to $15 million.